jdeschamps/MM-ownAdapters/README.md

 * **Aladdin**: The original device adapter from Kurt Thorn (UCSF, 2011) was extended to include the possibility to program the pumps
 (using the Aladdin API).
 Most of the functions have been implemented.
 * **NI100X**: The original code from Nenad Amodaj (100X Imaging Inc, 2010) was extended to add Analog read (input).
+* **PI focus lock**: see next section

+## PI focus lock

 In addition, there is a modified PI device adapter (**PI_FocusLock**) to switch the sensors from internal to external.
-This is used within a focus-locking system to set specific parameter values in our E709 PI controller. **Before use, please contact PI to know the parameters required for your stage and compare them to the values set in PI_FocusLock.cpp.**
+This is used within a focus-locking system to set specific parameter values in our E709 PI controller.

+⚠️ **Before use, please contact PI to know the parameters required for your stage and compare them to the values set in PI_FocusLock.cpp.
+The specific parameters changed are outlined here: https://github.com/jdeschamps/MM-ownAdapters/blob/main/DeviceAdapters/PI_FocusLock/README.md.** ⚠️

-A compiled PI focus lock can be found here: https://github.com/jdeschamps/MM-ownAdapters/releases
+A compiled PI adapter can be found here: https://github.com/jdeschamps/MM-ownAdapters/releases

 ## How to compile the adapters